Messages · Payments · Files

 RVNT's cryptographic implementation, network layer, and server infrastructure are open source.
 You do not have to trust us.
 You can read it, run it, audit it, and build it yourself.

-What RVNT Protects Against
+What RVNT protects against

 • A server being compromised — we have nothing to give